dmircea/PythonMath/README.md

       - Finding the mode
       - Finding the median
       - Finding the range
       - Finding the 1st and 3rd quartile.
-(Unfinished)
+(Finished as of September 7th 2019)
-      - Sorting the list (Not Added)(will cover several functionalities)
+      - Sorting the list (Partially Added)(will cover several functionalities)
       - Adding numbers to the list.